Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 A (braided) tensor supercategory is a (braided) monoidal supercategory with a compatible abelian category structure, that is, the tensor product of morphisms is bilinear.

 We continue to fix an $\mathbb{F}$-linear braided tensor category $\cC$ in which tensoring is right exact.
-Since we will be working with parity automorphisms on $\ztwo$-graded objects in this and following subsections, we will now for convenience also assume that the characteristic of $\mathbb{F}$ is not equal to $2$.
-Since we will be working with biproducts of objects in $\cC$, we record the following elementary proposition: \begin{propo} Tensor products in $\cC$ distribute over biproducts; more specifically, for any finite collections of objects $\lbrace W_i\rbrace$ and $\lbrace X_j\rbrace$ in $\cC$, there is a unique isomorphism
+Since we will be working with parity automorphisms on $\ztwo$-graded objects in this and following subsections, we will now for convenience assume that the characteristic of $\mathbb{F}$ is not $2$.
+As $\boxtimes$ is biadditive, tensor products in $\cC$ distribute over biproducts: \begin{propo} For any finite sets of objects $\lbrace W_i\rbrace$ and $\lbrace X_j\rbrace$ in $\cC$, there is a unique isomorphism